Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural

-The energy spectral error (ESE) was introduced to evaluate the validity of spatial pattern by Wang et al.\cite{Wang2021} The NER is invariant against any pixel shuffling, indicating that the NER does not necessarily reflect the consistency of spatial patterns.
+The energy spectral error (ESE) was introduced by Wang et al.\cite{Wang2021} to evaluate the validity of spatial patterns.
 The ESE is equal to the root-mean-squared error of the logarithm of the energy spectra between the inference and ground truth:

-where $E$ ($\hat{E}$) is the energy spectrum of the ground truth (inference) and the summation is taken over the wavenumber and the entire test sample.
-The ESE is interpreted as the error of spatial correlations through the convolution theorem.
+where $k_{\max}$ is the maximum of $k$, and $\hat{E}^{(i)}(k)$ and $E^{(i)}(k)$ are the energy spectra of the inference and ground truth, respectively.
+The ESE is interpreted as the error of spatial correlations through the Wiener–-Khintchine theorem.

-The equivariance error was also introduced by Wang et al.,\cite{Wang2021} which measures the equivariance of any model and is calculated without referring to the ground truth.
+The equivariance error\cite{Wang2021} measures the equivariance of any model and is calculated without referring to the ground truth.
 The equivariance error ratio (EER) is defined by

-where $f$ denotes a CNN and $g$ is a representation of translation or rotation (\ref{eq:covariance-whole}).
-The summation was taken over the central $48 \times 48$ pixels to avoid the effect of extrapolation such as zero padding.
-In the actual evaluation, the EER (\ref{eq:EER}) was averaged over the entire input sample.
-Only the rotational transformation is considered below because conventional CNNs possesses the translation equivariance and the usefulness of CNNs in super-resolution is confirmed by many studies (Section \ref{sec:Introduction}).
+The summation inside the brackets was taken over the central $48 \times 48$ pixels to avoid extrapolation effects such as zero padding.
+If an SR model is rotationally equivariant, the EER is nearly zero.
+The EER (\ref{eq:EER}) measures the rotational equivariance.
+If the rotation $\mathscr{R}_{\theta}$ is replaced with another transformation in (\ref{eq:EER}), the corresponding EER can be defined.
+The NER and ESE are referred to as the test errors and are distinct from the EER because the NER and ESE are based on the ground truth while the EER is not.